Symbolic Simulator Operations¶

 Description

-by a set of rewrite rules that
+This simplifies the logical expression p by a set of rewrite rules that

 distribute over if-then-else expressions.
 These rewrite rules are not enabled